RougeGod/aoc-2022/README.md

 # aoc-2022
-My first year trying Advent Of Code (25 stars in 2022 with 6 and counting in 2023)!
+My first year trying Advent Of Code!
 Most code posted here is largely unchanged from when I first got the correct answer.
-Perhaps later I will format or rewrite.

 Most of the solutions are pretty janky and inefficient because I'm still learning Go/programming in general, and I haven't quite gotten the hang of how to properly use things like pointers and structs, nor do I have clever parsing solutions so I still have a lot of hard-coded inputs.